-Second block of determinants of gender imbalance is related to the functioning of the field and its specificity.
+The second block of determinants of gender imbalance is related to the functioning of the field and its specificity.
 These arguments were less often mentioned by our respondents and included reflection over the specific features of the field that could potentially deter women from entering it.
-Some respondents listed the features of very style of working, stressing lonely character of theoretical work, the need to sacrifice for science or the necessity of enormous dedication to it.
-This vision of a scientist who is fully dedicated to science is androcentric thus not allowing for other engagements than scientific work - in this context family is a deterrent factor, that coincides with main duty of a science" is seen in the interviews of both women and men, who underline the strenuous, often lonely, constant 24-hour brain work (see also chapter on "Work conditions..."):
+Some respondents listed the features of the style of working, stressing lonely character of theoretical work, the need to make personal sacrifices for science or to demonstrate the necessity of enormous dedication to it.
+This vision of a scientist who is fully dedicated to science is androcentric thus not allowing for other engagements than scientific work - in this context family is a deterrent factor, that coincides with main duty of a scientist and the effects of such collision should be eliminated.
+This tale about "sacrifice to science" is seen in the interviews of both women and men, who underline the strenuous, often lonely, constant 24-hour brain work (see also chapter on "Work conditions..."):